-When it comes to vocals, the mix of different frequency ranges between the audible range of human ears.
-So, when choosing a vocal mic, it’s best to choose a mic with a flat frequency response.
+When it comes to vocals, the mix of different frequencies ranges between the audible range of human ears.
+So, when choosing a vocal mic, it’s best to choose a mic with flat frequency response.
 That’s how you can record the original sound quality of the vocal.

 But, it’s not wise to choose a mic with a flat frequency response for stage performance.
 Otherwise, you will get background noise as well.

 So, in stage performances, special dynamic vocal mics are used that have mid, and hi-mid frequency boosts.

 The proximity effect is another important thing when choosing a vocal mic.

 According to Neumann, the Proximity effect leads to an increase in low-frequency response when the vocalist comes closer to the mic.
 The closer he got, the bigger the bass boost.

 Generally, in condenser mics, the proximity effect is more prominent.
 However, in some dynamic mics, such as Shure SM 58, you can also experience this effect.

 When it comes to recording studios, the proximity effect is very important to the vocalist.
 By this effect, they control their vocal depth by just forward and backward movement.

 Having a condenser mic with a good proximity effect is one of the most important factors in choosing vocal microphones.

 Last but not least, your budget.
 Whatever microphone you have found perfect, lastly it comes to your budget if you could afford this or not.